NC North Carolina CPA Services

 Do you have a physical office in Charlotte?

 No. Kurt Simmons CPA is a virtual-first CPA practice.
 Charlotte clients work with us by secure portal, video, phone, e-signature, and encrypted document exchange.
-That model is a good fit when the priority is specialized tax, audit, and advisory expertise rather than walking into a storefront.
+For finance professionals, growth companies, real estate investors, and professional services firms, that model is a good fit when K-1, investment, trader, or executive compensation planning or multi-state nexus for service and finance businesses matters more than walking into a storefront.

 Can an out-of-state CPA serve Charlotte, NC clients?

 In many situations, yes.
 CPA mobility rules generally allow a CPA licensed in good standing in another U.S. jurisdiction to serve clients across state lines.
-Kurt Simmons is licensed in Maryland, Delaware, and Florida.
-For attest engagements such as audits, reviews, and compilations, we confirm any North Carolina-specific firm registration or notice requirement before accepting the work.
+For Charlotte work involving multi-state nexus for service and finance businesses or lender, investor, or board financial statement support, we confirm any North Carolina-specific firm registration, notice, or attest requirement before accepting the engagement.

 What North Carolina tax issues should Charlotte clients think about?